tgetmanova/ProtractorE2EforAngularApp/README.md

 **Important!!!** This is a fork from demo Angular application
-The purpose of this fork is to create demo Protractor based e2e tests:
+The purpose of this fork is to create demo Protractor based e2e tests:  `e2e` directory (original TS draft is kept for now)
 - ***pages*** directory contains page objects;
 - ***steps*** directory contains level of pages' interaction abstraction;
 - ***specs*** directory contains test scripts.